For Medical Students and Residents

 Seminars and Journal Clubs

-- The weekly UPCI Basic and Translational Research Seminar Series is one of the largest and most well attended at the University of Pittsburgh.
-Seminars typically attract audiences of well over one hundred students, post-docs, faculty and clinicians, as well as attendees from outside UPCI or UPMC.
+- The weekly Hillman Basic and Translational Research Seminar Series is one of the largest and most well attended at the University of Pittsburgh.
+Seminars typically attract audiences of well over one hundred students, post-docs, faculty and clinicians, as well as attendees from outside Hillman or UPMC.
 Both internal and external speakers are invited to present to highlight key developments in basic and translational cancer research areas (coordinator: Gina Toy-Cutter).

 - Various departments within the University of Pittsburgh Health Sciences offer cancer-related seminars, such as the Pharmacology & Chemical Biology weekly seminar series (coordinator: Melanie McClain).

 - Clinical oncology programs hold regular Tumor Board Meetings to present and discuss patient cases.
 Specific groups include head and neck, lung and esophageal, urologic, colon and gastrointestinal, breast, ovarian and gynecologic cancers, as well as leukemia and lymphoma, melanoma, and neuro-oncology.